google/WebFundamentals/src/content/en/fundamentals/security/hacked/request_review.md

 [**Security Issues report**](https://www.google.com/webmasters/tools/security-issues)
 again in Search Console.
 The report may still show the warnings and sample infected URLs you saw before.
 2. Select **Request a review**.
-In order to submit a review, we ask that you provide more information on what you did to remove the policy violation from your site.
+In order to submit a review, we ask you to provide more information on what you did to remove the policy violation from your site.
 For example, "I removed the page that was asking users to enter personal information").